-- Teach participants to recognize the sanctity of the human body as a sacred gift from the Creator. - Create a space for people to gain appropriate knowledge and skills to tap into the Creator's powers when trying to prevent or reverse the signs and symptoms of type 2 diabetes. - Generate commitment to develop healthy living habits and promote personal growth. - Provide a place where people can share successes and experiences with others in order to initiate discussion and make appropriate changes.
+- Teach participants to recognize the sacredness of the human body and that it is equal in importance as all other aspects of our being (mind, spirit, emotion) to Kitchi Manitou (Creator). - Create a space for people to gain knowledge and skills to tap into the Creator's powers when trying to prevent or reverse the signs and symptoms of type 2 diabetes. - Generate commitment to develop healthy living habits and promote personal growth. - Provide a place where people can share successes and experiences with others in order to initiate discussion and make healthy changes.